Newbury, Berkshire: Sports and leisure

 Newbury is home to one of England's major racecourses, Newbury Racecourse, which held its first race meeting in 1905.
-The most prestigious race in the calendar is the Hennessy Gold Cup, which normally takes place in late November.
+The most prestigious race in the calendar is the Coral Gold Cup, which normally takes place in late November.
 The Racecourse also frequently plays host to a series of concerts on race days during the summer, which has included Olly Murs, Craig David, Tom Jones, Rick Astley and Madness in recent years.

 Northcroft Lido in Newbury's Northcroft Park is one of the last remaining lidos in the United Kingdom.
 It was originally built in the 1890s, although the current structure was erected in the 1930s.
 The pool is still in use today and received a major renovation in summer 2023.
 It is owned and subsidised by West Berkshire Council but is managed by an external contractor, Parkwood Leisure.

 Newbury was home to A.F.C.
 Newbury, with their home ground situated at Faraday Road near the town centre, but the club collapsed after Vodafone pulled its sponsorship of the team in May 2006.
 A local pub team from the Old London Apprentice took over the Faraday Road ground temporarily and rebranded itself as Newbury F.C. in 2007, which has played in the Hellenic Football League since 2008.
 The team were forced to leave their home ground at Faraday Road in 2018, with the site remaining derelict since and the team playing in a number of temporary venues, including in nearby Lambourn.
 However, work began in May 2023 to restore the football ground at Faraday Road following the election of a new Liberal Democrat-run local council.
+Newbury F.C. returned to Faraday Road for the 2024/25 season, playing in the Thames Valley Premier League Premier Division.